Trump's tax returns to be released Friday after long fight | Politics

 Trump's longtime accounting firm has since disavowed the statements, and New York Attorney General Letitia James has filed a lawsuit alleging Trump and his Trump Organisation inflated asset values on the statements as part of a yearslong fraud.
 Trump and his company have denied wrongdoing.

 It will not be the first time Trump's tax returns have been under scrutiny.
-In October 2018, The New York Times published a Pulitzer Prize-winning series based on leaked tax records that showed that Trump received a modern-day equivalent of at least $413 million from his father's real estate holdings, with much of that money coming from what the Times called ''tax dodges'' in the 1990s.
-A second series in 2020 showed that Trump paid just $750 in federal income taxes in 2017 and 2018, as well as no income taxes at all in 10 of the past 15 years because he generally lost more money than he made.
+In October 2018, The New York Times published a Pulitzer Prize-winning series based on leaked tax records that showed that Trump received a modern-day equivalent of at least USD 413 million from his father's real estate holdings, with much of that money coming from what the Times called “tax dodges” in the 1990s.
+A second series in 2020 showed that Trump paid just USD 750 in federal income taxes in 2017 and 2018, as well as no income taxes at all in 10 of the past 15 years because he generally lost more money than he made.
 In its report last week, the Ways and Means Committee indicated the Trump administration may have disregarded a post-Watergate requirement mandating audits of a president's tax filings.

 By comparison, there were audits of President Joe Biden for the 2020 and 2021 tax years, said Andrew Bates, a White House spokesperson.
 A spokesperson for former President Barack Obama said Obama was audited in each of his eight years in office.